 Have you thought about making the switch to zero waste, but are unsure if it’s the best way to save money?
-Today I’m sharing a list of my favorite zero waste swaps to get you inspired.
+Today I’m sharing a list of my favorite zero waste swaps for beginners to get you inspired.

 The truth is – going zero waste doesn’t have to be expensive and it can actually save you a lot of money in the long run.
 There are many free or cheap ways to start living a low waste lifestyle which can help you slash your monthly budget and minimize your carbon footprint.
 That’s why I’m sharing my favorite affordable zero waste products to give you some ideas.

 A good place to start is by reusing what you already have.
 This past year, I have become more conscious about which products I choose to buy and how much waste I’m producing in my home.